michael105/michael105.github.io/index.md

 But the other factors also have to be taken in account.

 In computing terms, we simply do not have turing machines.
-Instead, there are memory casheline, instruction pipelines, jump predictions, parallel instruction processing, and so on.
+Instead, there are memory cashelines, instruction pipelines, jump predictions, parallel instruction processing, and so on.

 While the compiler is very often suprisingly good in optimizing --